Fred Roggin: Career

 On April 14, 2013, NBC's "Going Roggin" debuted at midnight.
 Airing most Saturdays at 3pm and Sundays at midnight, the 30-minute show offers Roggin's perspective on hot topics in the world of L.A. sports.
 The crossfire format includes 2 weekly rotated co-contributors on each show.
 The show also highlights local sports legends as well as interview pro athletes.
 Most notable contributors include Petros Papadakis (AM 570), Tim Cates (AM 570), Jeff Garcia (The Sports Dude - Power 106), Mark Willard (Fox Sports Radio), J. Woodfin (J from Compton - ESPN), Brian Webber (NBC Sports).

 On September 22, 2014, The Fred Roggin Show launched on KFWB in Los Angeles, branded as The Beast 980.
 The sports radio talk show was heard weekdays from 3pm-6pm on AM 980 in Southern California, as well as KFWB's website (thebeast980.com) and The Beast 980 phone app for Android and iPhone.
 His show was on the air up until KFWB's sports talk format was discontinued on March 1, 2016.

 In August 2016, Roggin became the new co-host of KLAC's noon-to-3 pm show with Leeann Tweeden, replacing Bill Reiter, who exited KLAC to join the CBS Sports Radio network.

 In 1993 he was inducted into the Southern California Jewish Sports Hall of Fame.
+In 2022 he was featured in the Emmy award-winning docu-series I Was There When... on NBC's Peacock.

 Roggin departed from KNBC on January 26, 2023.
 He continues to work in radio along with former National Football League (NFL) quarterback Rodney Peete on KLAC's afternoon sports show Roggin and Rodney.
+On December 4, 2023, Roggin announced that he would return to television on KMIR-TV, the NBC affiliate in Palm Springs.
+He anchors The Roggin Report, which is a new 6:30 p.m. program focusing on the news topic of the day featuring reaction and discussion in a fresh new format.
+The Roggin Report debuted on January 2, 2024, on KMIR-TV.
+The show is also shown on NBC Palm Springs' Facebook page as part of their livestream of the 6 pm newscast.

+Roggin continues to do the Roggin and Rodney radio program from his home in Palm Springs.